 - Google+ profiles that match the name of a person you’re searching for

-Apart from the Google+ profiles that may appear, all of the predicted queries that are shown in the drop-down list have been typed previously by Google users or appear on the web.
+Apart from the Google+ profiles that may appear, all of the predicted queries that are shown in the drop-down list have been typed before by Google users or appear on the web.

 Troubleshoot if you aren't seeing predictions

-If no predicted searches appear for a particular word or topic, it's likely due to one of the following reasons:
+If no predicted searches appear for a particular word or topic, it's could be because of one of the following reasons:

 - The search term is not popular enough.
-Queries that aren't popular are less likely to be useful in Autocomplete.
+Queries that are not often searched for are less likely to be useful in Autocomplete.

 - The search term is too fresh.
 It can sometimes take a few days or weeks for newly popular search terms to appear consistently.

 - The search term was mistaken for a policy violation.
-There might be occasions where, under our policies, we try not to show a search in one language that would be perfectly fine in another language.
+Sometimes, we try not to show a search in one language that would be perfectly fine in another language.
 For example, we might accidentally not show a compound word because it includes a translation of a bad word from another language.